SeyyedKhandon/zpack/README.md

 **Note:** to run commands, press `ctrl+shift+p` to open the command palette, and then type each one and click on it.

+**Important Note:** Don't forget to install Firacode font from the automatically opened window

 <details>
 <summary>
 <i>Here are the configurations this plugin will set for you</i>